gnns4hri/SocNavGym/README.md

     </tr>
     <tr>
         <td> human_policy </td>
         <td> policy of the human.
 Can be "random", "sfm", or "orca".
-If "random" is kept, then one of "orca" or "sfm" would be randomly chosen</td>
+If "random" is chosen, then one of "orca" or "sfm" would be randomly chosen</td>
     </tr>
     <tr>
         <td> gaze_angle </td>